pshrmn/curi/examples/react/redirects/README.md

 ];
 ```

 Curi will automatically generate a new response based on the location that you redirect to.
-The redirect response _will_ be emitted, so you will have to decide whether to attach a special `body` component to redirect responses or how to "render" the redirect (e.g. show a "redirecting..." string when `response.redirectTo` is defined).
+The redirect response _will_ be emitted, so you will have to decide whether to attach a special `body` component to redirect responses or how to "render" the redirect (e.g. show a "redirecting..." string when `response.redirect_to` is defined).